JalenL700/JalenL700-web-project/README.md

 While making this webpage I was reminded of how easy and simple CSS is, I was amazed by how much better my webpage looks with it.

 Some challenges I faced was getting the tables to appear, and figure out how to make the images directory on the root level.

+project4 - javascript
+My page is a continuation of welcome to the game

+After experimenting, I added a table and button

+Some challenges was getting it to be responsive.